youkibebop/GazeTracker/README.md

 # GazeTracker
 Chrome Extension that tracks your gaze via Machine Learning and visualises your gaze using a Heatmap.
-A group project for University by: Youki Iijima, Ethan Shi and Crystal Hu for the University of Sydney.
+A group project for the University of Sydne by: Youki Iijima, Ethan Shi and Crystal Hu.

 ## Installation
 1. Open your chrome browser